nasrulazis/tokpedPlay-api/readme.md

 - `comments` (Array of ObjectIds, ref: 'Comments') :  An array of references to Comments documents associated with the video.

 ### 2. Product Schema
-This Collection stores data video.
+This Collection stores data products.

 ```javascript product.js
 const productSchema = new mongoose.Schema({